goschtl/zope/zope.monkeypatches.doctest/trunk/zope/monkeypatches/doctest/README.txt

 ------------------------------

-Due to the way releases are made on different platforms, we sometimes test files on a *nix system with Windows file endings.
+Due to the way releases are made on different platforms, we sometimes test files on a Unix system with Windows file endings.
 Unfortunately, that leaves some of the test files broken:

   >>> import tempfile